SublimeLinter/SublimeLinter/README.md

 ## Installation

+Please note: The current stable version of Sublime Text, Build 4169, has a bug and cannot install SublimeLinter without requiring a restart.
+You're fine if you have a later dev build, e.g. build 4173.

-Note:  *** We're in a transition phase to the newer ST4 plugin host.
+*** We're in a transition phase to the newer ST4 plugin host.
 Unless we have more experience for the process, it _may_ be necessary to restart Sublime Text after installing or upgrading helper packages.
 Just check if everything works or if the console shows permanent errors.
 On my machine, no restarts were